ASHUTOSH-A-49/MOMENTS-Social-media-app/README.md

-Moments: A MERN Stack Social Media App 📸
-Welcome to Moments, a full-stack social media application built to connect users and share meaningful experiences.
+Moments: A MERN Stack Social Media App 📸 hey there Welcome to Moments, a full-stack social media application built to connect users and share meaningful experiences.
 This platform allows users to create, edit, and interact with posts in a seamless and intuitive way.

 🌟 Features
 User Authentication: Secure sign-in and sign-up functionality.